 The majority of our board of directors is made up of dental professionals.
 We believe this is important to represent our members in the best possible way.
 The themes that bind our board are a commitment to our membership, independent thought and shared responsibility.

 Giles was appointed to the board in 2004 and as chairman in May 2019.
-He is also a director of 1908 Property Holdings Limited and a member of the governance committee, the investment and capital management committee and the remuneration committee.
+He is also a director of the group’s property holding companies and a member of the governance committee, the investment and capital management committee and the remuneration committee.
 He has previously been the chairman of the audit committee.

 He is a consultant orthodontist at Buckinghamshire Healthcare and Oxford University Hospitals NHS Trusts and also works part time in private practice.
-He is lead orthodontist for the Spires regional cleft lip and palate service, Caldicott Guardian and an examiner for both the Intercollegiate Membership and Speciality Fellowship examinations in Orthodontics.
+He is lead orthodontist for the Spires regional cleft lip and palate service, Caldicott Guardian and an examiner for the Bi-Collegiate Membership examination in Orthodontics.

 Farrukh joined the society as head of finance in 1999.
-He was appointed as deputy chief executive in 2003 and to the board and as chief executive in 2008.
-As the group’s chief investment officer, he chairs the investment and capital management committee and is a director of 1908 Property Holdings Limited.
-After qualifying as a chartered accountant in 1995, he worked with Baker Tilly, BayernLB and PricewaterhouseCoopers, specialising in banking and insurance.
+He was appointed as deputy chief executive in 2003, and to the board and as chief executive in 2008.
+As the group’s chief investment officer, he chairs the investment and capital management committee and is also a director of the group’s property holding companies.
+After qualifying as a chartered accountant in 1995, he worked with BayernLB and PricewaterhouseCoopers, specialising in banking and insurance.

 Brian was appointed to the board as a non executive director and as a member of the audit committee in August 2020.
-He is a specialist in orthodontics based in Cheltenham and has been an examiner for Fellowship of the Faculty of Dentistry of the Royal College of Surgeons in Ireland in orthodontics since 2011.
-He has previously been a Consultant Orthodontist and Head of Department at St. Columcille’s Hospital in Dublin, Chairman of the Orthodontic Advisory Committee of the Royal College of Surgeons in Ireland and Chairman of the Gloucestershire Orthodontic Managed Clinical Network.
+He retired as a specialist in orthodontics in 2021, and has been an examiner for Fellowship of the Faculty of Dentistry of the Royal College of Surgeons in Ireland in orthodontics since 2011.
+He has previously been a Consultant Orthodontist and Head of Department at St. Columcille’s Hospital in Dublin, Chairman of the Orthodontic Advisory Committee of the Royal College of Surgeons in Ireland, member of the Intercollegiate Specialty Advisory Committee in Orthodontics and Chairman of the Gloucestershire Orthodontic Managed Clinical Network.

-Simon was appointed to the board as an executive director in 2015 and has operational oversight of compliance and marketing teams.
-He is also a member of the investment and capital management committee and a director of 1908 Property Holdings Limited.
-Simon joined the society in 2007 after working for 11 years at Deloitte LLP in their actuarial practice, advising and working with friendly societies and insurance companies within the UK and Europe.
+Simon was appointed to the board as an executive director in 2015 and has operational oversight of the compliance and marketing teams.
+He is also a member of the investment and capital management committee and a director of the group’s property holding companies.
+Simon joined the society in 2007, after working for 11 years at Deloitte LLP in their actuarial practice, advising and working with friendly societies and insurance companies within the UK and Europe.

 Jim was appointed to the board in 2017 and as chairman of the audit committee in May 2019.
 Jim is a chartered accountant with over 20 years’ experience in the banking industry, working in various senior risk management roles.
 He is currently a Head of Risk for Liquidity and Banking Market Risk at a major UK bank, with responsibility for risk monitoring and control of the bank’s UK liquidity, asset and liability management, ALCO investments and pensions risks.

-Melanie was appointed to the board in May 2019.
-Melanie is a consultant and honorary senior clinical lecturer in orthodontics at the Charles Clifford Dental Hospital and a lead cleft orthodontist for the Trent Regional Cleft Network.
+Melanie was appointed to the board in 2019.
+She is a consultant and honorary senior clinical lecturer in orthodontics at the Charles Clifford Dental Hospital and a lead cleft orthodontist for the Trent Regional Cleft Network.
 She also works part time in private practice.

 Melanie teaches undergraduates, postgraduates and speciality trainees and is also an examiner for the University of Sheffield.

 Alister was appointed to the board in 2011.
 He is the chairman of the operational risk and reputation committee and a member of the audit committee.
-He is a dental practice adviser for the Yorkshire and Humber Area Team of NHS England and has worked in general dental practice since 1987.
-He has been a clinical support manager for IDH Mydentist in the North East region, a past treasurer of the North Lincolnshire Local Dental Committee and dental practice adviser for Doncaster and North Lincolnshire Primary Care Trusts.
+He has worked in general dental practice since 1987 and was previously a dental practice adviser for the Yorkshire and Humber Area Team of NHS England, a clinical support manager for IDH Mydentist in the North East region, a past treasurer of the North Lincolnshire Local Dental Committee and dental practice adviser for Doncaster and North Lincolnshire Primary Care Trusts.
 He has also been a clinical assistant in orthodontics and a vocational trainer.

 Huw was appointed to the board in 2014.
-He was appointed to the operational risk and reputation committee and as chairman of the remuneration committee in February 2016.
-He has been in general dental practice since 1981 in North West Kent.
-He worked for over twenty five years in Dental Foundation Training, as a Vocational Training Adviser, Training Programme Director and an Associate Dean for Health Education England.
-Since 1996 he has been a dental adviser for the NHS and is currently Senior Dental Adviser for NHS England South East (Kent, Surrey & Sussex).
-He has been a member of the Kent Local Dental Committee since 1988, being treasurer for over twenty years.
+He was appointed to the operational risk and reputation committee and as Chairman of the remuneration committee in February 2016.
+Huw started in general dental practice in 1981 as an associate and was a partner of a family dental practice in North West Kent for over thirty years.
+Since 1996 he has been a dental adviser for the NHS and is currently senior dental clinical adviser for NHS England South East.
+Huw has worked for over twenty five years in Dental Foundation Training, as a Vocational Training Adviser, Training Programme Director and an Associate Dean for Health Education England.
+He has also been a member of the Kent Local Dental Committee since 1988, being treasurer for over twenty five years.

 Investment and capital management committee